 Qualifying Precipitation Event

-Qualifying precipitation event is any weather pattern that is forecast to have a 50% or greater Probability of Precipitation (PoP) and a Quantitative Precipitation Forecast (QPF) of 0.5 inches or more within a 24-hour period.
+Qualifying precipitation event is any weather pattern that is forecast to have a 50 percent or greater Probability of Precipitation (PoP) and a Quantitative Precipitation Forecast (QPF) of 0.5 inches or more within a 24-hour period.
 The event begins with the 24-hour period when 0.5 inches has been forecast and continues on subsequent 24-hour periods when 0.25 inches of precipitation or more is forecast.
-The event ends when there are two sequential 24-hour periods with less than 0.25 inches of precipitation forecast for each period.
-Reporting Limit (See Minimum Level definition above)
+The precipitation event ends when there are two sequential 24-hour periods with less than 0.25 inches of precipitation forecast for each period.

 R Factor